torluca/morphofit/README.rst

 A Python package for the morphological analysis of galaxies (Tortorelli & Mercurio 2023).

-When using this code, please cite Tortorelli et al 2018, 2023, and Peng et al. 2002, 2010.
+When using this code, please cite Tortorelli et al. 2018, Tortorelli & Mercurio 2023, and Tortorelli et al. 2023.

 Author
 ------